|Mon 24/4||Tue 25/4||Wed 26/4|

 Fiesch is a municipality in the district of Goms in the canton of Valais in Switzerland.
 The area around Fiescheralp is administered by Fiesch and is accessible by the Eggishorn lift.
 It has been designated a UNESCO World Heritage site for its view of the Jungfrau-Aletsch Protected Area.
 The main source of income of the village is tourism, especially hiking, mountain biking, paragliding, snowboarding and skiing, along with many other sports for which the village is an ideal starting point.
 Above Fiesch, in the Fiescheralp, there is a ski resort and a launch point for hang glider and paraglider pilots.

-There is an airport within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Fiesch are perfectly feasible.
+There is an airport within two hours drive, so short ski and snowboard breaks at Fiesch are perfect.
 Sion Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 The following airports link this resort to other parts of the world: